Step 1 - Save A High Proportion Of Your Income

 Take a look at your bank's website and find out how to set up an automatic savings transfer.
 Then, set up automatic transfers to deposit a portion of your paycheck into savings every time you get paid.

-If you're lucky enough to get a bonus or a pay raise at work, consider saving that immediately.
+If you're lucky enough to get a bonus or raise at work, consider saving that immediately.
 If it's not money that you're used to spending then it will be easier for you to increase your savings rate without feeling any pain.

 Cut Services You Don't Use